FeatureCloud/fc-image-normalization/README.md

 This app supports image datasets in NumPy files.

 ## Input
+- `.npz`: NpmPy compressed files are supposed to have `data` and `targets` keys for samples and target values.
 - train.npy containing the local training data
 - test.npy containing the local test data
-`train.npy` and `test.npy` should include same number of samples and the structure should be same as [CrossValidation](../CrossValidation/README.md#input) app.
+`train.npy` and `test.npy` should include the same number of samples, and the structure should be the same as [Data distributor](https://github.com/FeatureCloud/fc-data-distributor) app.
 ## Output
 - train.npy: Normalized training data
 - test.npy: Normalized test data